Bazemnt/baze-web-next/README.md

-# Flat 18 Website
+# Bazement Website

-This is a Next.js-based rebuild of the Flat 18 website, originally created in Webflow.
+This is a Next.js-based rebuild of the Bazement website, originally created in Webflow.

 ## Project Structure

 ```
-flat18/
+Bazement/
 ├── public/              # Static assets
 │   ├── images/         # Image files
 │   ├── fonts/          # Font files